 - Users of the wireless network are required to successfully authenticate to the network via Cisco Clean Access.
 Cisco Clean Access technology verifies users’ authenticity by their Windows username and password before granting them access to the WestConn network.

 - Wireless networks by nature are shared mediums.
 Performance and throughput on the wireless network will vary.
 Factors affecting performance include: signal strength, number of users on the wireless network, utilization on the wired infrastructure, and end user applications.

 - Wireless connections may be lost when moving between areas with wireless coverage.
 A user’s connection will be dropped from the network if the user moves away from the wireless coverage area.
 Users shall be required to sign on again if they are away from the wireless coverage area for more than five minutes.

 - WestConn requires all users of the wireless network to install antivirus software and the latest operating system patches on their computer to ensure their computer is not vulnerable to viruses or network attacks.
-McAfee anti-virus software can be downloaded for free from here.

 - The WestConn Wireless Network is not intended as a replacement for the campus wired network.
 Users of the wireless network are discouraged from running high bandwidth applications on the wireless network.
 Because of throughput limitations, Information Technology & Innovation suggests wireless users refrain from downloading large files or streaming audio or video over the wireless network.

 - The University recognizes the importance of privacy and will make every attempt to preserve it, however, it should be understood that there is no guarantee of privacy of information traversing the wireless network.